Skip to main content Skip to home page

 You’re getting close to meeting your new baby!
 Weeks 28+ of your pregnancy are the final of your three trimesters.
 You’ll see your doctor every two to three weeks until your last month of pregnancy.
 At that point, you’ll have weekly appointments until your baby is born.

 In most cases, your labor will start on its own somewhere after week 37.
-Baptist Health Deaconess follows the American College of Obstetricians and Gynecologists’ recommendation to let labor progress on its own.
+Baptist Health Deaconess Madisonville follows the American College of Obstetricians and Gynecologists’ recommendation to let labor progress on its own.
 Moms who aren’t induced (which means having labor brought on with medication and other techniques) tend to have fewer health complications.
 Induction of labor is only considered after careful conversations between provider and patient.
 Unless there is a medical condition, no induction will take place prior to 39 weeks of gestational age.

 Common third trimester lab tests